Mobinravan/Mobinravan/README.md

 ---

 <p align="center">
   <i>Thanks for visiting!
-Feel free to reach out for collaboration or just a chat about Geodesy, AI, and Space Weather.</i>
+Feel free to reach out for collaboration or just a chat about Geodesy, Astronomy, AI, and Space Weather.</i>
 </p>